 wamo and Qonto are similar in in what they offer and who they offer it to.
 Both platforms have grown quickly in the last year in particular, thanks to their competitive subscription plans, excellent customer support and comprehensive list of features.

-Qonto includes a similar type of combination of design and technology to give entrepreneurs an all-rounder banking experience.
+Qonto includes a similar type of combination of design and technology to give entrepreneurs an all-rounder financial services experience.
 The company provides a versatile set of financial services for small to large businesses, freelancers and solopreneurs.
 With a prominent emphasis on customer service, they have helped over 300 000 businesses manage their everyday financial requirements at a faster pace.

 But here comes the most crucial question, which platform would fit your business requirements best?
 There’s no straightforward answer to this, but analysing the offerings of both platforms can help you make a quicker decision.
 So let’s dive in!